Larry Graham: 1970s

+1990s–present

 He reformed Graham Central Station in the early 1990s and performed with the band for several years during which they released two live albums.
 One was recorded in Japan in 1992, and the other, recorded in London in 1996, had only 1000 copies printed and was exclusively sold at concerts.

 In 1998, he recorded a solo album under the name Graham Central Station GCS 2000.
 It was a collaboration between Larry Graham and Prince.
 While Graham wrote all the songs, except one co-written by Prince, the album was co-arranged and co-produced by Prince, and most of the instruments and vocals were recorded by both Graham and Prince.
 Graham also played bass on tours with Prince from 1997 to 2000.
 He appeared in Prince's 1998 VHS Beautiful Strange and 1999 DVD Rave Un2 the Year 2000.
 He has since appeared with Prince at various international venues.

 Graham and Graham Central Station performed internationally with a world tour in 2010 and the "Funk Around the World" international tour in 2011.

-He appeared with Andre Beeka as a special guest at Jim James' "Rock N' Soul Dance Party Superjam" at the 2013 Bonnaroo Music Festival.
+He appeared as a special guest with Zigaboo Modeliste, R.Kelly, Billy Idle at My Morning Jacket member Jim James' "Rock N' Soul Dance Party Superjam" at the 2013 Bonnaroo Music Festival.

+In 2020, he was ranked number 7 on Rolling Stone's list of "50 Greatest Bassists of All Time."

+Personal life

-Graham is the father of singer-songwriter and producer Darric Graham.
-He is also brothers with Dennis Graham, making Larry Graham the uncle of Canadian rapper and actor Drake.
+Graham is the half-brother of Dennis Graham, and the uncle of Canadian rapper and actor Drake.

+Slap bass technique

+Graham pioneered the slapping technique on the electric bass (he refers to it as "thumpin' and pluckin'"), in part to provide percussive and rhythmic elements to the bass line when his mother decided to no longer have a drummer in her band.
+This style couples a percussive thumb-slapping of the lower strings with an aggressive finger-snap of the higher strings, the slap of the thumb used to emulate a bass drum and the pop of the index or middle finger a snare drum.
+The slap-and-pop technique also uses a lot of muted or "dead" notes, which adds to the rhythmic effect.
+Radically expanding the tonal palette of the bass, the style has become the archetype of modern funk.

+The slapping style was later used by such artists as Bootsy Collins (Parliament-Funkadelic), Prince, Les Claypool (Primus), Bernard Edwards (Chic), Louis Johnson, Mark King, Keni Burke, Victor Wooten, Kim Clarke of Defunkt, Flea (Red Hot Chili Peppers), Marcus Miller, and Stanley Clarke.